 As the farm comes alive with the scent of wood burning fires and warming spices, join us in embracing the joys of the season.
 However, if the thought of all the preparation and shopping leaves you feeling a little daunted, don’t fret, as we’re here to help.

-This week Chef Andy Tyrell has a gorgeous Christmas Orange & Chocolate Brioche Plait for you to enjoy.
+Chef Andy Tyrell shares his a gorgeous Christmas Orange & Chocolate Brioche Plait for you to enjoy.

 See our step-by-step guide and the receipe below of how to make this indulgent aromatic bake.